the lord's prayer

 According to this and most other Bible versions of The Lord's Prayer, Yeshua was telling His followers to pray that the Father would not lead or bring them into temptation.
 Yet James wrote in his epistle that GOD does not tempt anyone (JAMES 1:13), and in all honesty we must admit that leading one into temptation is not all that much different than tempting them.
 We must account for this apparent disagreement.

 It is generally accepted that when Yeshua was teaching His disciples that He usually spoke in their native language, either Hebrew or Aramaic.
 Howbeit, most of the Christian Writings (the New Testament) come to us from Greek originals.
-Unfortunately, some Greek words are not able to adequately reflect the full meaning of His original teaching.
+Unfortunately, some Greek words are not able to adequately reflect the full meaning of His original teaching in the Aramaic and Hebrew.
 Sometimes this causes apparent contradictions.
 But if we are able to look back into what the original words might have been, we are often given clues as to what He really intended in His discourse.

 Kenneth E. Bailey in his book Jesus Through Middle Eastern Eyes offered three possible solutions to this apparent contradiction.
 On page 129 he considered the one given by Joachim Jeremias in his own study of The Sermon on the Mount, page 29.